-You need a budget!
-You know someone has told you that more times than you’d like to remember, but it is true!
+You know someone has told you "you need a budget" more times than you’d like to admit, but it is true!
 You do need a budget!
 If you don’t know how much money is coming in, then how do you know how much you can spend?
 It’s simple math.
-And luckily, making a budget is not difficult however, it might be a little painful to see how you actually spend your hard-earned cash.
-A budget spotlights where your priorities lie and you may be spending more on items you don’t really need...and you didn’t even realize it!
+Thankfully, creating a budget is not difficult.
+However, it might be a little painful to see how you actually spend your hard-earned cash.
+A budget spotlights where your priorities lie which may indicate you are spending too much on items you don’t really need...and you didn’t even realize it!

 Budgeting is quite a hot topic and there are loads of resources to help you become proficient at managing your money, today and for the future.
 A particularly stellar program developed by the Oklahoma College Assistance Program and the Oklahoma State Regents for Higher Education offers online budgeting tools, learning modules for all types of money matters, and great podcasts to keep you in the know!
-Oklahoma Money Matters, OKMM is a great resource for the students of Oklahoma!
+Oklahoma Money Matters, OKMM, is a great resource for the students of Oklahoma!

 Are you ready to make a budget?
 The budget below is a great place to start to identify where you are actually spending your money!
 If you would like to print a copy of this template to get a jump start on managing your money, click here.